kumarkartik9582-cpu/THE-NCA-HUB/blog/article/article-a3-administrative-law-nca.md

 3. **Check for correctness exceptions** — Does the question fall into one of the categories where correctness applies?
 4. **Apply the appropriate standard** — Reasonableness or correctness.

-### When Correctness Applies — The Exceptions
+### When Correctness Applies — The Four Exceptions

-The Vavilov framework identifies categories where correctness review applies:
+The Vavilov framework identifies four categories where correctness review applies:

-**Category 1: Questions of Constitutional Law**
+**Category 1: Constitutional Questions** (Vavilov para 69)
 - Division of powers (federalism)
 - Charter questions
 - Other constitutional issues

-**Category 2: Questions of Jurisdictional Importance**
+**Category 2: Questions of General Importance to the Legal System as a Whole** (Vavilov para 58)
-- Questions that have "general importance to the legal system as a whole"
+- Questions whose resolution will have significant precedential value beyond the specific context
-- Questions that are "central to the legal system"
+- True questions of law that are "of central importance to the legal system"

-**Category 3: Questions Where the Legislature Has Indicated Correctness**
-- Statutory appeal mechanisms
-- Privative clauses (which trigger correctness analysis)
+**Category 3: Questions Regarding Jurisdictional Lines Between Two or More Administrative Bodies** (Vavilov para 63)
+- Where the question concerns the boundary between the jurisdiction of two administrative decision-makers
+- These require a single correct answer binding on both bodies

+**Category 4: Statutory Appeal Mechanism** (Vavilov para 52)
+- Where the legislature has provided a right of appeal to a court on a question of law
+- This signals legislative intent toward correctness review

+> **Important:** Privative clauses — statutory provisions that limit or exclude judicial review — have the **opposite** effect.
+They signal that the legislature intended to protect the tribunal's decision from judicial intervention, and therefore **support reasonableness review**, not correctness.
+Do not confuse privative clauses with appeal mechanisms.

 ### What Reasonableness Review Means in Practice

 Reasonableness is not perfection.
 It is a defensible outcome based on the legal and factual constraints before the decision-maker.

-The Vavilov framework identifies two ways to assess reasonableness:
+The Vavilov framework identifies two dimensions for assessing reasonableness:

 **1. Internal Logic of the Decision**
 - Does the decision make sense on its own terms?